mkijowski/ceg3400/08-ctf-midterm-review/README.md

 This flag is stored in a file called **spaces in this filename** in the home directory `~/`

+***This flag is labeled as flag 3 in the file, ignore and write it down in your assignment as flag 4...***

 #### Helpful commands